|Hometown:||East Meadow, NY|

-VMI men's soccer head coach Michael Bonelli enters his second season at the helm after working to re-create a winning culture and atmosphere from the 2016 season.
+VMI men's soccer head coach Michael Bonelli enters his third season at the helm after working to re-create a winning culture during the 2016 and 2017 seasons.

 Over the 2014-15 seasons at St. Mary's, Bonelli produced two NSCAA All-Region team recipients, nine All-Conference selections and four All-Tournament team honorees.